ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 count = 123
 ```

-In the above example, the `count` variable is stored with the a value of 10.
-Later in the code, the same variable is used to store a new number, 123.
+In the above example, the `count` variable is stored with a value of 10.
+Later in the code, the same variable is used to store a new number: 123.

 Variables can also be used in equations as shown below